kubernetes-retired/external-storage/nfs-client/README.md

             server: <YOUR NFS SERVER HOSTNAME>
             path: /var/nfs
 ```

+**Alias mode:** use the provisioner in this mode to share the same existing NFS claim to multiple namespaces, without propagating manually the server/path in each namespace's claim.
+For example, first create a `data-original` claim as normal, through any provisioner such as `example.com/efs-aws` or the `fuseim.pri/ifs` example below.
+In the same namespace of your choice, run a new NFS client provisioner that uses the claim.
+Set NFS_SERVER to the magic value of `--alias`.
+Give the new deployment a clearer name, `nfs-alias-provisioner`, and set PROVISIONER_NAME to `foo.com/nfs-alias-provisioner`.
+Then create a StorageClass `nfs-alias` with its provisioner set to `foo.com/nfs-alias-provisioner`.
+Now, every new `nfs-alias` claim you create in any namespace will have the same `server:path` as the `data-original` volume.

 You may also want to change the PROVISIONER_NAME above from ``fuseim.pri/ifs`` to something more descriptive like ``nfs-storage``, but if you do remember to also change the PROVISIONER_NAME in the storage class definition below: